JosephusPaye/match-common-formats/README.md

 # match-common-formats

-> Match a peice of text to common formats like URLs, email addresses, colors, and more.
+> Match a piece of text to common formats like URLs, email addresses, colors, and more.

 Due to the large number of formats to match, this project is completed in parts: